Explore Programs

 ABOUT THE PROGRAM

-Through exploring the history of ideas and the structures of good argumentation philosophy majors develop the highest reading, writing, and critical thinking skills of any major.
-Students are required to take introduction to philosophy, logic, and a course on philosophical writing.
-Besides those courses, students have a wide variety of options so that they can study the areas of philosophy they find most fascinating.
+By exploring the history of ideas and mastering the art of reasoning, philosophy majors tend to develop the highest reading, writing, and critical thinking skills of any major.
+Philosophy majors are required to take Introduction to Philosophy and either Logic or Fundamentals of Reasoning.
+They must also take at least one course in Metaphysics & Epistemology, one course in Value Theory, and two courses in the History of Philosophy.
+Besides those courses, students can choose from a wide variety of course options and focus on the areas of philosophy that they find most fascinating.

 LEARN MORE